JeffreyJPZ/mefit/README.md

-# Exercise Scheduler
+# Fitness Application

 ###  Improve your gains
-This application serves as an exercise organizer and scheduler for users.
+This application serves as an fitness hub for users.
 Whether you are:

 - a new gym goer
 - an experienced gym rat